hackbio-ca/genome-based-antibiotic-recommendation/README.md

 ## Usage

-Simply upload a bacterial genome fasta file (example file provided in repo), and start chatting with AmPy about potential treatment plans!
+Simply upload a bacterial genome fasta file (example file provided in repo: exampleBacFasta), and start chatting with AmPy about potential treatment plans!

 ## Contribute